ajcwebdev/dash-transcripts/markdown_files/2024-02-26-dash-core-wallet-contributions.md

 [18:37] Multiparty Payouts, this one that we've just talked about, and then Trustless Shares.
 Can you say anything about the other two?
 Have you done much on those?
 And what's your
 [18:49] interest in those?
 Yeah, so I think the most challenging is the one with the Masternode with many shares.
 [19:07] But it requires the Multipayouts first.
 So I haven't touched the one with many shares yet.
 Right.
-[19:19] So whose concept is that, Ryan?
+[19:19] So whose concept is that, Rion?
 Let me just come out from under the rock I've been in under and say, I didn't know that there was a concept in the incubator
 [19:28] for an implementation of Trustless Shares.
 Whose is that?
 Great.
 What?
 Yeah, it's actually been a project in the incubator, at least on the board for a long
 [19:43] time, several years.
 I'm pulling it up right now.
 But it is one of the more complicated ones.
 And it's one of the more...
 It's one that I haven't focused on personally.
 It didn't used to be my
 [19:58] project.
 It is now.
 I think it used to be Tim's.
 It's like I said, still pulling up, but it's not my focus yet.
 As far as I know, there are prerequisites that need to be done before we can